tfsojon/richinsql-blog/content/post/2019-04-18-encryption-with-symmetric-keys-certificates.md

 	</code>
 </pre>

-Once I had the master key, certificate, and Symmetric Key in place I could go ahead and insert some dummy data into our patient&#8217;s table.
+Once I had the master key, certificate, and Symmetric Key in place I could go ahead and insert some dummy data into our patient's table.

 ![Initial Encryption Insert](/img/Encryption-Initial-Insert.png)